World In Paris

 Located on Ile de la Cité, Notre Dame de Paris (Our Lady of Paris) was the beating heart of Medieval Paris.
 The construction of one of the first Gothic Cathedrals in France started in 1163 and was completed in 1345.

-Notre Dame was severely damaged during a fire in April 2019 and is currently closed to the public.
-During the fire, parts of the roof and the spire was destroyed forever; however, the main façade and its twin towers were saved, as were the Cathedral’s treasures.
+Notre Dame Cathedral was severely damaged during a fire in April 2019 and is currently closed to the public.
+During the fire, parts of the roof and the spire were destroyed forever; however, the main façade and its twin towers were saved, as were the Cathedral’s treasures.

 Sainte Chapelle Paris

-In Medieval times, the Royal Palace was located on Ile de la Cité, not far from Notre Dame.
+In Paris in Medieval times, the Royal Palace was located on Ile de la Cité, not far from Notre Dame Cathedral.
 From this former Palace, only two buildings remain: the Sainte Chapelle and the Conciergerie.

-The Sainte Chapelle was the royal chapel.
-It was built in Gothic style in just 7 years from 1238 to 1248 to host the Holy Crown of Thorns, a piece of the True Cross, and various other relics of the Passion.
-The chapel has two floors, the upper floor for the Royal Family and the lower floor for the staff of the Palace.
-Today the Sainte-Chapelle has one of the most extensive 13th-century stained glass collections in the world!
+The Sainte Chapelle was the Royal Chapel.
+It was built in Gothic style in just seven years, from 1238 to 1248, to host the Holy Crown of Thorns, a piece of the True Cross, and various other relics of the Passion.
+The Chapel has two floors, the upper floor for the Royal Family and the lower floor for the staff of the Palace.
+Today the Sainte-Chapelle has one of the most extensive 13th-century stained-glass collections in the world!

 TIP: Save money and time!
 This combo ticket Sainte Chapelle + Conciergerie gives you skip-the-line access to these unique sites at a discounted price.